jerlasvegas/getasacryptovpn/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Retrieves VPN configuration from Firewall for IPSEC Tunnels
+Retrieves VPN configuration from Cisco ASA Firewall for IPSEC Tunnels

 Modify getvpn.py and enter the IP of the Firewall you want to examine (src_fw)